WarwickFolk/WarwickFolk.github.io/index.md

 We meet every Tuesday during term time for a session, around 7pm in the Woods Scawen Room in the Arts Centre.
 Whether you're a complete beginner, a seasoned folk-player, or just fancy listening to some folk in a relaxed enviroment, we would love to see you!

 Throughout the term we also run many events from ceilidh dancing nights to campfire sing abouts!
-Our next Ceilidh will be our St Andrew's Day Ceilidh organised with Scot Soc in late November.
+Our next Ceilidh will be our St Andrew's Day Ceilidh organised with Scot Soc in early December.

 ![Ceilidh Dancing](/assets/img/ceilidhdance.jpg)